Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/SUEWS Prepare.rst

             Data for land cover fractions, building morphology and tree morphology： To use SUEWS land cover and morphology data for buildings and vegetation are needed.
 This information can be acquired through other plugins in UMEP.
 This data can then be added into SUEWSPrepare by two different options:
                   Import the data as text
                   To do this click the buttons in the boxes associated with these types of data and follow the import dialogs to select the correct text file.
 When a file has been selected the file path will be shown in the text boxes above the buttons.
-The text files on land cover and morphology are generated with the `Land Cover Fraction <#Urban_Land_Cover:_Land_Cover_Fraction_(Point)>`__ plugin and the `Image Morphometric Calculator <#Urban_Morphology:_Image_Morphometric_Parameters_Calculator_(Point)>`__, respectively.
+The text files on land cover and morphology are generated with the `Land Cover Fraction <LandCoverFraction(Grid)>` plugin and the `Image Morphometric Calculator <MorphometricCalculator(Grid)>`, respectively.
                   Alternatively, the data need to be available in the attribute table of the polygon layer.
 If the data are available in this format simply check the check boxes below the buttons to change the interface from buttons into drop down menus.
 In the drop down menus select the correct attribute fields for the data and the selection is done.

                   .. figure:: /images/SP_landcover.jpg